LimePoint/opschain/docs/reference/opschain_and_mintpress.md

 OpsChain bundles the MintPress SDK for use by customers with an existing MintPress licence.

-All the MintPress controller gems included in the MintPress SDK are available in the OpsChain runner and can be used by adding them to your project Gemfile and then requiring them in your `actions.rb`.
+The MintPress SDK gems, excluding the enterprise Oracle gems, are available in the OpsChain runner and can be used by adding them to your project Gemfile and then requiring them in your `actions.rb`.

+The enterprise Oracle controller gems are available in the [OpsChain enterprise runner](#enterprise-controllers-for-oracle).

 ### Example: using the `Mint::Secret` class in OpsChain